Blue Jays to retire Roy Halladay's jersey on opening day

 Former Toronto ace died in plane crash last fall

-The Toronto Blue Jays will retire former pitcher Roy (Doc) Halladay's No. 32 on opening day.
+The Toronto Blue Jays will retire former pitcher Roy (Doc) Halladay's No. 32 on opening day Thursday prior to hosting the New York Yankees at approximately 3:37 p.m.
+ET.

 Halladay, 40, died Nov.
 7, 2017 when the plane he was flying crashed into the Gulf of Mexico.

-The Jays will retire Halladay's uniform March 29 when they host the New York Yankees at Rogers Centre.
-He'll join Roberto Alomar (No. 12) as the only players in club history to have their jerseys retired.
+Halladay will join Roberto Alomar (No. 12) as the only players in club history to have their jerseys retired.

 "Through Roy's values, pride, work ethic, and perseverance, he epitomized what it means to be a Blue Jay," club president/CEO Mark Shapiro said in a statement.
 "And while his legacy is clear, it goes far beyond the number on his back or his on-field accomplishments, serving as a shining example of how to live a meaningful life and positively impact others."